pdxparrot/assets/README.md

 ## Scene Tester

 * Create and save a new Basic (URP) scene
-  * Remove the camera and light from the scene
+  * Remove the camera from the scene
+* Attach the desired lighting settings
-* Add the scene to the build settings
+* Add the scene to the Build Settings
-* Add the scene to the SceneTester prefab (by name)
+* Add the scene, by name, to the SceneTester
-* From the debug menu in game, select the test scene to load
+* Create an empty GameObject (Level) in the scene and add the TestSceneHelper component to it
+  * This script can be extended for more advanced functionality
+* Test levels may be loaded through the debug menu
+  * Game.GameStateManager.TestScenes
+* **TODO:** finish this
+* **TODO:** Test Levels require at least one SpawnPoint tagged with the player spawn tag in order for a player to spawn if using a player

 ## Floating Text